 - Pain when walking or wearing shoes

-Timeline: How Toenail Fungus Progresses Over Time
+How Toenail Fungus Progresses Over Time

-- Weeks 1–4: Early discoloration and surface changes
+- Weeks 1–4: Early surface discoloration

 - Months 2–6: Thickening, spreading, and texture changes